Contact

 westman village amenities mahogany

-You know all those common areas enjoyed by you, your friends and family - like the rooftop patio, hot tub, fitness centre, party room, lounge area and public bathrooms?
-Well, they are all maintained by funds collected via condo fees, as are any other public spaces within the building.
+Do you know all those common areas enjoyed by you, your friends, and your family, like the rooftop patio, hot tub, fitness centre, party room, lounge area, and public bathrooms?
+They are all maintained by funds collected via condo fees, as are any other public spaces within the building.

-Maintenance and services such as snow removal, cleaning, garbage and repairs to any of the building’s structures are also paid for with condo fees.
+Condo fees also pay for maintenance and services such as snow removal, cleaning, garbage, and repairs to any of the building’s structures.

 In other words, any part of a building deemed as common property by the condominium board is maintained using condo fees.
 Read the fine print in your condo documents carefully to determine what you are responsible for as an owner and what is deemed “common property” by the board.